 This course is an introduction to the field and occupation of veterinary technology.
 Topics include the role of the veterinary technician, species and breed identification, an overview of physical exams, animal husbandry, and legal and ethical issues relevant to the profession.
 This course also includes a discussion on shelter, wildlife and specialty medicine, euthanasia, and veterinary medical terminology.
-This course meets for two hours of lecture each week plus additional animal behavior/socialization/basic training work outside of class.
-Co/ Prerequisites: C or higher in MATH 131 Statistics or higher and ENGL 101 English Composition I.
+Co/ Prerequisites: MATH 203 College Algebra or higher and ENGL 101 English Composition I.

-VTSC 201 Veterinary Management
+VTSC 201 Veterinary Management 3 Credits

 This course covers all aspects of veterinary office management skills.
 The course exposes the student to legal and safety issues of veterinary medicine, communication styles, client education, marketing, inventory management, and professional development.
-Prerequisite: C or higher in VTSC 101 Introduction to Veterinary Technology, and ENGL 101 English Composition I, and ENGL 102 English Composition II.
+Prerequisite: C- or higher in both VTSC 101 Introduction to Veterinary Technology and ENGL 101 English Composition I. Co/Prerequisite: C- or higher in ENGL 102 English Composition II.